webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

 - **RBAC**
   - Azure RBAC and Microsoft Entra roles are different.
+  - **RBAC**: applies policy to infrastructure(VM, DataBase, Storage...).
     - manage who can access their resources, and what actions are allowed.
     - control access to data and resources by specifying roles and access privileges for employees and business partners.
     - create role definitions and role assignments.
+  - **Entra Role**: applies policy to identities(users, groups, domains).
 - **Security Principal**
   - object that represents something(**Requestor**) requesting access to resource.
   - Requestors can be internal or external users, groups of users, applications and services(**_service principal_**), resources, and so on.